SAIS-S2S-Technology/Roadmap/README.md

 ### For potential advisers

-Please refer to the ADVISER deck.pdf presentation.
+Please refer to the [ADVISER deck.pdf](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ADVISER%20deck.pdf) presentation.

 ### For SAIS alumni

-Please refer to the ALUMNI deck.pdf presentation.
+Please refer to the [ALUMNI deck.pdf](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ALUMNI%20deck.pdf) presentation.

 ### For all questions

 Please refer to the about section or reach out to Leo Klenner at lklenne1[at]jhu.edu.

-Our website will be coming in September 2018 to saistechnology.com.
+Our website will be coming in September 2018 to [saistechnology.com].

 ### And lastly...
 We look forward to exciting collaborations to advance education and solve hard problems at the conjecture of technology and global policy.